hoihei/hoihei.github.io/index.md

 I  was researching RFID, energy efficiency, wireless network protocol development, 4G, future 5G, device-to-device, mobile user cooperation, software-defined-network, and OpenFlow under direct advisory of Prof. Yuan Cheng Lai.
 I also help for preparing several course materials for my advisor on computer networking course and scientific writing course.
 I also have been working on the academic-industrial collaboration project that belongs to my advisors.
 Besides of that, I also have several open source projects that I personally develop and maintain in my GitHub account.

-### Jan 2012 ~ Sep 2012: Programmer in BeenaryLab
+### Jan 2010 ~ Sep 2012: Programmer in Arfa Nusantara Technology (Software House); BeenaryLab (Startup)

-It was an incubated startup, founded with my friends, with the product is a shopping cart mobile application that uses QR-Code and NFC for the transaction.
+It was an incubated startup, founded with my friends, with the product is a shopping cart mobile application that uses QR-Code and NFC for the transaction in BeenaryLab; I was also working for a software house for architecting, developing and maintaining multiple software development project on this software house company.

-### Aug 2010 ~ Jan 2012: Programmer in Arfa Nusantara Technology

-I was working for architecting, developing and maintaining multiple software development project on this software house company.
 These projects are mainly using PHP, MySQL, PostgreSQL, and JQuery.

-### Sep 2009 – Aug 2010: Programmer in East Java Development Planning Agency

-My duties in this jobs were software developer on 3 information systems application that is using Oracle and PHP and one profile website that using Joomla for this region governmental office.

 ### Aug 2008 ~ Sep 2010: Asistant Lecturer of Information System Department, Institut Teknologi Sepuluh Nopember, Surabaya

-In the operation system course and database course, my duties involved on checking every task, tests keeper and training students on learning a databases technology and operating system * Lab Admins: I was responsible on installing and maintaining about two hundred computers and maintaining its networks.
+I was an assitant lecturer for operation system course and database course, my duties involved on checking every task, tests keeper and training students on learning a databases technology and operating system * Lab Admins: I was responsible on installing and maintaining about two hundred computers and maintaining its networks.
+I was also working for a Professor's project for an goverment office in Surabaya.
+My duties was as software developer on 3 information systems application that is using Oracle and PHP and one profile website that using Joomla for this region governmental office.

 ## Awards